-One way to assess ROCE is to compare similar companies.
-Kering's ROCE appears to be substantially greater than the 9.4% average in the Luxury industry.
-We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
+When making comparisons between similar businesses, investors may find ROCE useful.
+Kering's ROCE appears to be substantially greater than the 12% average in the Luxury industry.
+We consider this a positive sign, because it suggests it uses capital more efficiently than similar companies.
 Putting aside its position relative to its industry for now, in absolute terms, Kering's ROCE is currently very good.

-In our analysis, Kering's ROCE appears to be 25%, compared to 3 years ago, when its ROCE was 8.8%.
+In our analysis, Kering's ROCE appears to be 25%, compared to 3 years ago, when its ROCE was 9.8%.
 This makes us think the business might be improving.
-You can see in the image below how Kering's ROCE compares to its industry.
-Click to see more on past growth.
+You can click on the image below to see (in greater detail) how Kering's past growth compares to other companies.

-When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
-Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
+Remember that this metric is backwards looking - it shows what has happened in the past, and does not accurately predict the future.
+ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
 ROCE is, after all, simply a snap shot of a single year.
-Since the future is so important for investors, you should check out our free report on analyst forecasts for Kering.
+What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for Kering.

 Kering's Current Liabilities And Their Impact On Its ROCE